12 Bucket-List Things to Do in Martha’s Vineyard (Local Favorites)

 Exploring Martha’s Vineyard by bike is an adventure that blends exercise with stunning scenery.
 The island offers well-maintained trails that connect charming towns, scenic coastlines, and historic landmarks.
 One of the best routes is the Beach Road Path, which stretches from Oak Bluffs to Edgartown, offering views of the ocean and the iconic Jaws Bridge.
 Another popular option is the State Forest Loop, a peaceful ride through shaded woodlands and open meadows.

 I rented a bike in Vineyard Haven and cycled past lighthouses, beaches, and colorful cottages.
 The best part?
-The freedom to stop anywhere—whether it’s for fresh seafood in Menemsha or a quick dip at South Beach.
+The freedom to stop anywhere…whether it’s for fresh seafood in Menemsha or a quick dip at South Beach.
 With bike-friendly roads, rental shops, and scenic picnic spots along the way, cycling is one of the best ways to experience Martha’s Vineyard’s natural beauty at your own pace.
+For me, it’s easily one of the prettiest parts of the Cape.

 Don't forget to stop at South Beach for a quick dip or a moment of sunbathing.